bzauzmer/shayna-sermons/README.md

 {% include youtubePlayer.html id="n4HIoO_cdyI" time="0" %}

 ## End of the Omer
 *While the counting of the Omer has concluded, the counting of the days of the pandemic has not.*

 May 30, 2020

 {% include youtubePlayer.html id="VZ-V-XpjARo" time="3414" %}

+## Erev Shabbat Beha'alotecha
+*Rabbi Golkow asks the crowd what they think the ancient Israelites put in the Temple.*

+June 12, 2020

+{% include youtubePlayer.html id="xyEFs6FhUAk" time="1456" %}

+## Shabbat Beha'alotecha
+*Jumping off the portion's discussion of 2nd Passover, Rabbi Golkow talks about how people deserve second chances.*

+June 13, 2020

+{% include youtubePlayer.html id="OmqhX3XYuPM" time="2277" %}

+## Shabbat Shelach Lecha
+*Ten of twelve Israelite scouts did not believe in themselves, and thus saw themselves as small as grasshoppers.*

+June 20, 2020

+{% include youtubePlayer.html id="m7d9wdOuEnU" time="2359" %}

+## Aliyah in the Zoom Background
+*In a time of great polarization, Rabbi Golkow preaches on the four categories of evil people.*

+June 26, 2020

+{% include youtubePlayer.html id="a82F4wRhoxE" time="1156" %}

+## First Shabbat Message on YouTube
+*Shayna tells a midrash of man surrounded by potatoes who desires diamonds, only to learn that potatoes are more valuable.*

+July 9, 2020

+{% include youtubePlayer.html id="IYIEdDsrls8" time="0" %}

+## Sports Shabbat
+*Donning a Justin Turner shirt, Shayna asks about the principles of panicked decision-making, the very thing sports leagues are doing right now.*

+July 10, 2020

+{% include youtubePlayer.html id="ygcQnElVOds" time="1254" %}

+## 7/11 Shabbat
+*A name's appearance in the Torah must mean they were important, all the more so when the names are of women.*

+July 11, 2020

+{% include youtubePlayer.html id="U7imHOklZ-0" time="2257" %}

+## July Shabbat Message
+*Shayna challenges us to make Shabbat feel joyful, not simply a list of things we can't do.*

+July 16, 2020

+{% include youtubePlayer.html id="VV0TvXsUtuM" time="0" %}

+## Beach Shabbat
+*On Beach Shabbat, Shayna talks about the most beach-themed prayer, Mi Chamocha, sung on the shores of the sea.*

+July 17, 2020

+{% include youtubePlayer.html id="9kjMccou2Pc" time="862" %}

+## Shabbat Mattot-Massei
+*Rabbi Golkow explains just how seriously Judaism takes the obligation of a vow.*

+July 18, 2020

+{% include youtubePlayer.html id="gPvZs2h-57c" time="2112" %}

+## Camp Shabbat
+*Wearing white, Shayna reminisces about a story she would tell at Camp Ramah in the Poconos.*

+July 24, 2020

+{% include youtubePlayer.html id="wAKTMMn5p_U" time="1584" %}